 I haven’t done this tactic, yet.
 What I have been doing is consuming content that pertains to my goals.
 Because of my Iron Sharpens Iron Mastermind, I had a goal of reading more spiritual content.
 I wanted to expose myself to that type of content to see what would happen.
 It’s a path I deliberately want to go down so I chose books that would fulfill that goal.

-At this point, I’ve consumed enough information that I can usually pick a good book based on the summary and the table of contents.
+At this point, I’ve consumed enough information through self-learning that I can usually pick a good book based on the summary and the table of contents.
 I also choose what I consume based on people that resonate with me.
 For example, I had an author named Mia Hewett on my podcast.
 Her message really resonated with me, so I bought her book.